-The Board's Review of the socio-economic status score methodology: Final report is the product of extensive consultation through a public submission process, targeted consultations across all states and territories, and in-depth research and analysis on a range of issues and options proposed by stakeholders.
+The National School Resourcing Board’s Review of the socio-economic status score methodology: Final report June 2018 is the product of extensive consultation through a public submission process, targeted consultations across all states and territories, and in-depth research and analysis on a range of issues and options proposed by stakeholders.

 A total of 295 submissions were received and considered by the Board.

 Note: Not all submissions have been published, including those from authors who specifically requested that their submission remain confidential.

 A research sub-committee, Chaired by Professor Stephen Lamb, was established to undertake research projects on behalf of the Board.

 The following research reports were commissioned by the Board:

 - Tanton, R. and Peel, D. Stability of Incomes for small geographies, University of Canberra, Canberra

 - Wade, A. The potential for including household wealth in a measure of capacity to contribute, Victoria University, Melbourne